 These numbers give us reason to doubt that China can deliver this year in terms of capacity caps.
 Given the country’s pollution issues, China is now under pressure to demonstrate progress on capacity cuts, but financial and legal incentives to keep marginal firms running will cause regulators to struggle to enforce capacity cuts.
 Can the steel price rally continue just on promises of supply cuts?

 Will Demand Growth Support Prices?

 Despite resilient output, investors have focused on China’s increased appetite for steel.
 Thanks to the country’s stimulus measures, demand for metals rose there.
-As a result, Chinese steel exports have fallen double digits for five consecutive months.
+As a result, Chinese steel exports have fallen double digits for five consecutive months, according to Market Realist.

 Iron Ore Prices Surge

 Steelmakers are using the argument of rising iron ore, coal and other raw material prices to press steel buyers to pay more for their steel products.
 Iron ore is currently trading in the ballpark of $90 per dry mt, the highest since mid-August 2014.
 “After an 85% rise in 2016, the price of iron ore has improved by more than 16% so far this year and has more than doubled in value since hitting near-decade lows at the end of 2015,” according to an article in Mining.com.